How Much Did Obamacare Cost?

-Does Obamacare add to the U.S. debt, or reduce it?
+Does Obamacare add to the U.S. debt or reduce it?
 The answers can be very confusing.
-Estimates range from saving $143 billion over the next decade to adding $1.76 trillion to it.
-And then there's President Obama's initial claim that the Patient Protection and Affordable Care Act would add $940 billion to the debt.
+Estimates ranged from saving $143 billion its first decade to adding $1.76 trillion to it.
+And then there's President Barack Obama's initial claim that the Patient Protection and Affordable Care Act would add increase the debt by $940 billion in its first 10 years.
 Who's right?
 They all are.
 Here's how.

 How Obamacare Reduces the Debt by $143 Billion

 The non-partisan Congressional Budget Office said that the ACA would reduce the debt by $143 billion.
 It added up the costs of both of the laws that implemented Obamacare.
 The Patient Protection and Affordable Care Act (Public Law 111-148) detailed the plan.
 The Health Care and Education Reconciliation Act (Public Law 111-152) passed new Obamacare taxes and budget reductions in other areas, which offset the cost of the plan.